Welcome to Dr Heckel's Art Class!

 -increasing need to assert independence and make choices

 As an artist and educator, I strive to share my love of creativity with my students in a supportive environment.
-I received my BFA in Illustration from the Ringling College of Art and Design, and my MAT from the School of Visual Arts.
-I am currently pursuing my MFA in Painting through the Savannah College of Art and Design.
-I am a very active practicing artist, my work has been show internationally, and I have received eight artist residencies through the National Park Service.
-I am also excited to be a member of The Art Guild of Port Washington, where I regularly exhibit artwork. www.HeatherHeckel.com
+I received my BFA in Illustration from the Ringling College of Art and Design, my MAT from the School of Visual Arts, my MFA in Painting from the Savannah College of Art and Design, and my EdD in Educational Leadership from the University of the Cumberlands.
+I am a practicing artist, my work has been shown internationally, and to date I have received 16 artist residencies through the National Park Service and Bureau of Land Management.
+I am excited to be a member of the New York State Art Teachers Association and the Society of Illustrators.